anath703/DS_5100_PROJECT/report/Report_Draft.md

 Once this data was obtained, it needed to be cleaned by assuring that teams that have moved (St. Louis Rams / Los Angeles Rams) or have their name changed (Washington Redskins / Washington Football Team) have the correct longitude and latitude associated with them.
 Next, we needed to actually calculate the distance between the two coordinates of the stadiums.
 To do this, we leveraged the haversine formula for calculating distance and created a function from two sets of coordinates passed in.

+3. Weather Data

+We also wanted to determine if weather affected home-field advantage.
+For the data source, we used www.nflweather.com, which keeps detailed records of weather in each NFL game over the past several seasons.
+Since the weather data does not go back to 2000, we decided to take the most recent complete season (2020) as our data set.
+As an example of our data cleaning, we split the “Temperature” column to extract the number before the letter “F” (Fahrenheit).
+We then used the home team in each game to merge this data with our main data set.
+This gave us three additional pieces of information for each game: temperature, wind speed, and weather conditions (14 possible descriptions).

 ## Beyond the original specifications: Highlight clearly what things you did that went beyond the original specifications.